With the many drugs that people can abuse, you may be wondering: what is Krokodil? Could my loved one be using it?

 Krokodil is usually a clear or colorful liquid.
 It has been in existence since the 1930s.
 But, strangely, it experienced a renaissance in the early 2000s when people in Russia began to make it after the government cracked down on the influx of drugs from other countries.
 Over time, it has moved elsewhere, including the U.S. In these locations, it’s considered a “cheap” alternative to heroin.

 Someone using Krokodil typically injects it into a vein in much the same way a person might use heroin.
 This creates a very short period of euphoria.
+But it also comes with a number of risks.

 What Are the Dangers of Using Krokodil?